callmeks/callmeks.github.io/_posts/2023-05-01-OWASP-Juice-Shop-Password-Strength.md

 ```
 - Difficulty: 2 star
 - Category: Broken Authentication
-- Log in with the administrator's user credentials without previously changing them or applying SQL Injection.
+- Description: Log in with the administrator's user credentials without previously changing them or applying SQL Injection.
 ```

 ### Method to solve